Access SAS xpt Data with Entity Framework 6

 This article shows how to access SAS xpt data using an Entity Framework code-first approach.
 Entity Framework 6 is available in .NET 4.5 and above.

-Entity Framework is an object-relational mapping framework that can be used to work with data as objects.
-While you can run the ADO.NET Entity Data Model wizard in Visual Studio to handle generating the Entity Model, this approach, the model-first approach, can put you at a disadvantage if there are changes in your data source or if you want more control over how the entities operate.
-In this article you will complete the code-first approach to accessing SAS xpt data using the CData ADO.NET Provider.
+Microsoft Entity Framework serves as an object-relational mapping framework for working with data represented as objects.
+Although Visual Studio offers the ADO.NET Entity Data Model wizard to automatically generate the Entity Model, this model-first approach may present challenges when your data source undergoes changes or when you require greater control over entity operations.
+In this article, we will delve into the code-first approach for accessing SAS xpt data through the CData ADO.NET Provider, providing you with more flexibility and control.

 1. Open Visual Studio and create a new Windows Form Application.
 This article uses a C# project with .NET 4.5.